shlexware/Sirius/library/StyleGuidelines.md

 ### for Orion UI Library
 All Sirius scripts must use Flags (to save config) and must follow this guide for styling.

+## Coding Guidelines
+All scripts must use camelCase in coding, not PascalCase or snake_case

+When writing `if` statements, if the code is simple (e.g `if not workspace then return end`), please make it one line, otherwise use multi lined `if` statements.

+When referencing UI elements, make a variable for them (e.g `local coinButton = UI.Coin.Button`)

 ## Window Settings
 ```lua
 Name = "Game Name" -- Simplified Version of the game name (e.g [NEW ITEMS!]
 Arsenal --> Arsenal)